zero1ne/rust-track/challenge_04/README.md

 It is also quite possible to create a connection from one room to the same room.
 It can also have no loop.

-(Hint: If you're wondering exactly how to store the data in Room structures so that you can easily access them by name, a HashMap is probably the easiest option.)
+(**Hint**: If you're wondering exactly how to store the data in Room structures so that you can easily access them by name, a HashMap is probably the easiest option.)

 ## Parsing